Fall Lawn Care Checklist

 Warm-season lawns go dormant earlier in the season, so you’ll begin reducing water needs sooner.
 Gradually decrease frequency in early fall, allowing the grass to harden off for winter.

-Winterize Sprinklers in Northern Regions
+10. Winterize Sprinklers

 Need Help Getting Your Fall Lawn Care Done?